-Stress may manifest in the form of physical symptoms such as fatigue, headache, upset stomach, muscle tension, appetite change, and dizziness as well as psychological symptoms including irritability, nervousness, lack of energy and the need to cry.
-It is very evident that if a workplace has a negative environment, there are high chances that the company will suffer from poor productivity.
+Stress may manifest in the form of physical symptoms such as fatigue, headache, upset stomach, muscle tension, appetite change, and dizziness as well as psychological symptoms including irritability, nervousness, lack of energy, and the need to cry.
+It is very evident that if a workplace has a negative environment, there are high chance that the company will suffer from poor productivity.
 The employees may frequently take days off and/ or may suffer from drug or alcohol abuse caused by physical and mental health problems such as anxiety and depression.

 What can you do to manage workplace stress?

 If you find yourself identifying with any of these symptoms, please read these 10 tips to manage workplace stress and anxiety:

 - Discussing problems/ issues with colleagues: Solutions for the majority of problems at work can be resolved by talking to colleagues or your boss.
 Your coworkers might feel the same way and your boss will listen when confronted by these problems.